Javascript is not enabled.

 12. Transcriptionist

 These jobs require you to listen to audio recordings — of meetings, TV shows, podcasts, etc. — then type up what was said so people can read it later.
-In many cases, the hours are flexible, with workers choosing which files they want to transcribe, then getting paid once the assignments are complete.
-The technology company Rev was one of many employers recently seeking remote transcriptionists.
+In many cases, the hours are flexible, and workers choose which files they want to transcribe, getting paid once the assignments are complete.
+The technology company Rev was one of several employers recently seeking remote transcriptionists.

 13. Translator

-If you're fluent in a language in addition to English, many employers could be looking to hire you.
-Your typing and editing skills will also need to be strong.
+If you’re fluent in a language in addition to English, employers could be looking to hire you.
+Your typing and editing skills will need to be strong.

-As COVID-19 restrictions on travel continue to lift, many travel agencies are hiring workers to help them handle clients’ needs.
+Years of staying at home because of the pandemic have made people eager to travel.
+Many travel agencies are hiring workers to help them handle clients’ needs.
 Employers typically ask that applicants have some experience in the field, but a degree is rarely required.

-This occupation got a boost during the pandemic as many employers turned to gig workers and short-term freelancers when everyone was working remotely.
-You generally won't need a college degree, but you should have experience using such software as, for example, Microsoft Office, PowerPoint and QuickBooks.
+This occupation got a boost during the pandemic as employers turned to gig workers and short-term freelancers when everyone was working remotely.
+You generally won’t need a college degree, but you should have experience using software such as Microsoft Office, PowerPoint and QuickBooks.

 Editor’s Note: A previous version of this article was published on June 16, 2021.
-References to job losses during the COVID-19 pandemic have been removed for relevance.
+References to job losses during the COVID-19 pandemic have been changed for relevance and wages have been updated.

 Join AARP to Continue